rittmananalytics/looker_genai_narratives_mvp/README.md

 #### 6. Visualizing the Narratives in Looker

 1. **Create a Looker LookML View:** Define a new LookML view based on the BigQuery table containing the generated narratives.
-2. **Add Table Visualization:** In your Looker dashboard, incorporate a "Table" visualization using the new LookML view as its data source.
+2. **Add Table (Report) Visualization:** In your Looker dashboard, incorporate a "Table (Report)" visualization using the new LookML view as its data source.
 This table will display the generated narratives alongside your other KPI visualizations.

 ### Google Cloud Roles and Permissions